 Tucquan Glen Nature Preserve

 When your lunch is just about settled, hop in your car and head southwest towards the Susquehanna River.
-The forested area along the river offer beautiful overlooks, exciting hikes, and a tranquil getaway from the busy city streets.
+The forested area along the river offers beautiful overlooks, exciting hikes, and a tranquil getaway from the busy city streets.

 Tucquan Glen Nature Preserve is one of the most popular hiking options, as it contains small waterfalls, streamside trails, and a glimpse at the powerful Susquehanna River.
 The trails’ clear blazes make Tucquan Glen a friendly activity even for those who are not avid hikers.